Simulating the secondary electron avalanche of MCP by Geant4

 \subsection{Electric field calculation}

 For the simulation of MCP, the accuracy of the electric field inside the channels has a significant effect on the results.
-In principle, the electric field can be solved by the generalized Poisson equation with the fixed boundage and initial conditions as
+In principle, the electric field can be solved by the generalized Poisson equation with fixed boundary and initial conditions as

-where $V$ is the potential we aim to solve and $\rho$ is the charge density that is 0 in the case of MCP due to no free charge distribution in the domain of interest. $\epsilon_0$ is vacuum permittivity and $\epsilon(\mathbf{r})$ denotes relative permittivity which could be a function of the position if the material is nonuniform.
-The most common numerical method to solve this equation is the Finite Difference Method (FDM) with structured grids, while this method may not work well in the case when the dielectric material suddenly changes so that the permittivity $\epsilon$ becomes discontinuous.
+where $V$ is the potential we aim to solve and $\rho$ is the charge density that is 0 in the case of MCP since no free charge distributes in the domain of interest.
+The symbol $\varepsilon_0$ is the vacuum permittivity and $\varepsilon(\mathbf{r})$ denotes the relative permittivity which could be a function of the position if the material is nonuniform.
+The most common numerical method to solve this equation is the Finite Difference Method (FDM) with structured grids, while this method may not work well in the case when the dielectric material suddenly changes so that the permittivity $\varepsilon$ becomes discontinuous.
 Therefore, the Finite Element Method (FEM) is chosen in this work, which converts the generalized Poisson equation into a weak form as

-where $\Omega$ represents the domain to be solved, $S_k$ and $S_g$ are the boundaries of the domain, and $E_n$ denotes the component of the electric field in the normal direction of the plane $S$. $v$ is called basis functions in FEM~\cite{mazumder2015numerical}.
+where $\Omega$ represents the domain to be solved, $S_k$ and $S_g$ are the boundaries of the domain, and $E_n$ denotes the component of the electric field along the normal direction of the plane $S$.
+The symbol $v$ is called basis functions in FEM~\cite{mazumder2015numerical}.
 Commonly, FEM requires subdividing the domain of interest into an unstructured grid, which can adapt to complex geometric domains.
-An open-source software Gmsh~\cite{geuzaine2009gmsh} is used in this work, containing many C++ and Python interfaces that we can easily embed into our code.
+An open-source software Gmsh~\cite{geuzaine2009gmsh} is incorporated in this work, containing many C++ and Python interfaces that we can easily embed into our code.